Kidney Stones Specialist

 While you’re under general anesthesia, your urologist passes a small scope through the urinary opening into your bladder and up into the ureter where the stone is located.
 They use laser energy to break the stone into smaller pieces making it easier and more comfortable to pass through the urinary tract.
 It’s a more invasive treatment than ESWL but an effective option to use if ESWL doesn’t work.

 Surgery is rarely required to remove kidney stones, but it may become necessary if your kidney stones are too large to respond to other treatments.

-With open surgery, your Urology of Greater Atlanta physician makes a small incision in your abdomen accessing the kidney to remove the stone.
+During open surgery, your Urology of Greater Atlanta physician makes a small incision in your abdomen, accessing the kidney to remove the stone.
 They insert a small catheter near the kidney to help drain urine while the kidney heals.
-With percutaneous removal, your doctor makes a small incision in your back to access the kidney and inserts a hollow tube to extract the kidney stone.
+In percutaneous nephrolithotomy, your doctor makes a small incision in your back to access the kidney and inserts a hollow tube to extract the kidney stone.